Break Point Detection for Functional Covariance: Main results

-and for simplicity, we assume there is no structural break in mean function.
-The interest here is to test if the functional covariance remains constant across functions $i$, specifically, we want to test the hypothesis
+We assume there is no structural break in the mean function. {This assumption is reasonable for many brain signals (e.g., local field potentials, EEG recordings), which always oscillate near zero}.
+The interest here is to test if the covariance function remains constant across $i$, specifically, we want to test the null hypothesis

-{Under the $H_a$, there exists at least one $t$ and $s$ such that the equality is violated.} Then we need to find the change-point and divide the whole sequence into two continuous parts at the change-point, and then we can assume a {piecewise} stationary model for $Y_i(t)$, where the functional covariance is homogeneous in each part.